-A relatively unexplored part of the Southern India, Coonoor is beautiful town in Tamil Nadu that is packed with some exciting mix of attractions.
-The more than a hundred year old Sim’s Park which is a rather unusual botanical garden exhibiting a variety of floral and shrubs, the Lamb’s Rock offers a bird view of the landscape, while the Dolphin’s nose, St Catherine Falls and Hidden Valley are other must see places in Coonoor which makes for an all season destination.
+A relatively unexplored part of the Southern India, Coonoor is a beautiful town in Tamil Nadu that is packed with some exciting mix of attractions.
+The more than a hundred-year-old Sim’s Park which is a rather unusual botanical garden exhibiting a variety of floral and shrubs, the Lamb’s Rock offers a bird view of the landscape, while the Dolphin’s nose, St Catherine Falls and Hidden Valley are other must see places in Coonoor which makes for an all season destination.

 3. Amritsar, Punjab

 The holy city of Punjab is quite pleasant around this time with occasional showers and full of greenery.
 The world famous Golden Temple is crowded throughout the year while places like Chand Baori, Durgiana Temple, Akal Takht and the spectacular Wagah Border Ceremony.
 The Jallianwala Bagh site has much history of the country to not be missed.
 Visit Amritsar in September before the peak season for holidays begin in October.